 Introduction

 Lumper fees have an extensive influence on the supply chain and, as such, affect shippers, receivers, trucking companies, and drivers.
 The lumper fees are very important for trucking companies as they impact their costs and operational efficiency.
 These are fees that shippers and receivers should be aware of for appropriate accounting in logistics and budgeting.
+Grocery distribution warehouses are a primary setting where lumper fees are commonly encountered due to the need for specialized unloading services, particularly for perishable or frozen cargo.
 Knowing how the lumper fee works makes it easier for all parties to handle their responsibilities in a better way so that operations go smoothly with less disturbance in the supply line.

 What is a Lumper Fee?